egoist/poi.js.org/docs/README.md

 ### Vue

-As a fact that we're using `babel-preset-vue-app` by default, you will have built-in support for Vue JSX.
+We're using [babel-preset-poi](https://github.com/egoist/poi/tree/master/packages/babel-preset-poi) so you will have built-in support for Vue JSX by default.

 Besides this, single-file component (hot reload, preprocessors, css extraction) is fully supported.